AdobeDocs/commerce-admin.en/help/catalog/product-attributes-add.md

 ---
 # Add attributes to a product

 Although attributes are managed primarily from the [Stores](https://docs.magento.com/user-guide/stores/stores-menu.html) menu, you can also add new attributes _on the fly_ while working on a product.
-You can choose from the list of existing attributes or create a new attribute.
+You can choose from the list of existing attributes or create an attribute.
 The new attribute is added to the [attribute set](https://docs.magento.com/user-guide/stores/attribute-sets.html) upon which the product is based.

 ![New product with default attribute set](./assets/product-attribute-add.png)<!-- zoom -->